-Moreover, when it comes to seeking treatment, men rarely seek treatment for any disorder.
-If they seek treatment for addiction, they are less likely to seek treatment for mental illness due to shame and social stigma (NIH).* At Reflections, we are a men’s only rehab which we believe allows us to thoroughly treat the men we help.
-We work to be proactive in identifying and treating any mental illness with which our clients may be struggling.
-Our aim is for all of the men we treat to feel comfortable and to know that there is no shame in seeking help.
+Moreover, while men sometimes seek treatment for addiction, they are significantly less likely than women to seek treatment for any mental illness, due to shame and social stigma (NIH).* At Reflections, we work to be proactive in identifying and treating any mental illness with which our clients may be struggling.
+Our aim is for everyone we treat to feel comfortable and to know that there is no shame in seeking help.

 Our goal is to accurately and thoroughly understand each patient and how to best help them.

 At Reflections Recovery Center, clients will go through complete intake assessment within a few days of arriving.
 This will allow us to do physical and mental health evaluations.
 We will review medical history as well as family’s health history, if possible, to look for any patterns and to gain a thorough understanding of the patient.
 Each client with have a variety of therapies that they can engage in to best help their recovery.